elixir-lang/dynamo/README.md

 As an experiment, Dynamo is as alpha-software as alpha gets.
 The main goal for Dynamo was to be a testbed for ideas and many of its APIs were extracted and improved into separated projects like [Plug](http://github.com/elixir-lang/plug).

 **Dynamo is currently in maintenance mode for those who are already using it in production.
-Developers who seek for an actively developed framework are recommended to look for other alternatives in Elixir.**
+Developers who seek an actively developed framework are recommended to look for other alternatives in Elixir.**

 # Description